UST-QuAntiL/qhana-docker/docs/workflows.md

 ![Select "Generated Task Forms" as forms type in the user task.](images/workflow-editor/select_forms_type.png)

 In the "Form fields" category, click on the plus to create a new field and add as ID "qouput.inputHelloWorld".
-The "qouput." prefix is used for all process variables that will contain the output value of a task.
+For QHAna tasks the "qouput." prefix is used for all process variables that will contain the output value of said QHAna task.
+For the form we define here, however, it is not necessary, but we use it for consistency.

 ![Configure the form field.](images/workflow-editor/configure_form_field.png)